anderson-aristotle/js/README.md

 #### Lab: Build a Script Yourself

 Try building your own script in the file titled `bin/guessAge.js`.
-Have this script accept an age argument, and if they're older than 90 print to the console "What a rich life you have led!"
+Have this script start with an age variable.
+Then with an if statement display something different depending on the age.

+If they're older than 90 print to the console "What a rich life you have led!"

 If they're under the age of 10 print "You should be playing outside!"

 If they're between 10 and 90, print "I should have made this age range smaller!".
-You should be able to run the file like `node bin/guessAge.js 100`.
+You should be able to run the file like `node bin/guessAge.js`.

+Change the value of the `age` variable to make sure your if statement can print all three sentences.

 If you finish early, challenge yourself by designing your own script that runs something using two or more examples of flow control we've introduced today!
 Save it in `bin/bonusChallenge.js`

-*Note*: refer to the beginning lines of our `bin/ifStatement.js` code to enable working with user input.

 ## Additional Resources